Improving Quality of Life for People with Heart/Lung Disease

 The Benefits of Joining the Get Up and Go Program

 - Staff members are available to answer exercise questions

-- Exercise prescription designed especially for each individual
+- Exercise prescription designed specifically for each individual

-- Medically supervised sessions for people that have some health concerns such as treated heart disease, diabetes, high blood pressure, and obesity
+- Medically supervised sessions for people that have health concerns, such as: treated heart disease, diabetes, high blood pressure, and obesity

 - Provides a comfortable and safe environment for participants that are new to exercise